rjd22/codersopinion/_drafts/clean-architecture-building-software-that-lasts.markdown

 the infrastructure code can depend on any code.
 It serves as the glue between the lower layers and outside systems for example frameworks, databases, and libraries.

-The reason this rule exists is to decouple your domain and application code from infrastructure code that is not always within your control like frameworks, ORM's, and libraries.
-Code that is outside your control can change with updates.
+The reason this rule exists is because outside systems are not always within your control, and can change with updates.
 Keeping this code within the infrastructure layer makes it easier to deal with these changes.

 This doesn't mean you can't use outside systems within your application or domain layer.
 To use these libraries within